dunglas/symfony-docker/README.md

 # A starter environment for elogbooks backend test

-Please create a new branch from here and create a pull request into master
+To create a PR to this repository you will have to fork this repository, creating your version which you will have write access to, write to that version, and then send a pull request from that version back to the original repository.

 # Symfony Docker